-We now know that clubs will be allowed to re-open for indoor service with effect from 17th May 2021 (at the earliest).
+At last, we now know that clubs will be allowed to re-open for indoor service with effect from July 19th 2021.
 Unfortunately, gaming machines will have technical issues when they are switched back on simply due to the length of time that they have been off and jukeboxes may have locked down.

 We will therefore need to be able to access premises to sort them, ideally prior to re-opening.
 We recommend that all equipment is switched on at the earliest opportunity and left running for an hour or so; this should then clear any alarms that sound due to low battery power.

-Clubs can contact us on 0345 2260002 to arrange a visit by a service engineer; it is likely we will be un-furloughing our service engineers from the beginning of May but calls can be arranged before then if required.
+Clubs can contact us on 0345 2260002 to arrange a visit by a service engineer; it is likely we will be un-furloughing our service engineers from early July but calls can be arranged before then if required.